avishah3/avishah3.github.io/README.md

 3D Reconstruction, Pose Estimation, Diffusion Models, Gaussian Splatting

 ### 3D Reconstruction of NBA Plays
 Building program that takes broadcast footage of an NBA play and reconstructs the 3D scene in Blender with accurate pose animations and real-world scaling.
-This leverages novel transformer-based 3D pose estimation, optical flow, depth estimation, and homography.
+This leverages transformer-based 3D pose estimation, SLAM, depth estimation, and homography.

 ### Pose Estimaton for Automatic Video Creation
-Building a program that automatically creates a <a href="https://x.com/ari_fararooy/status/1604536193227427841" target="_blank">player animation sequence</a> using pose matching and depth estimation.
-Input = 3D target animation in Blender, dataset of images, and config parameters.
-Output = repositioned/rescaled image sequence imported into After Effects. (completed - video coming soon)
+Final stages of building a program that automatically creates a player animation from a dataset of images . <a href="https://www.instagram.com/p/DA3a4cXvk6R/?igsh=MTRrZmE4cTByNmlpdA==" target="_blank">Video Using This Software Created for Bleacher Report and NHL</a>. (breakdown video coming soon)

 <br>